smheidrich/tlaplus-state-graph-utils.py/README.md

 | tlaplus-dot-reasonable-json-to-d2.py
 ```

-As before, this writes compact JSON to standard output and you can refer to the
+As before, this writes to standard output and you can refer to the `--help`
-`--help` text for other options.
+text for other options.

 You can pipe this output into `d2` in turn to render the graph.
 I recommend using the Elk layout engine rather than the default (Dagre) for